tywalch/electrodb/README.md

 *Code: 1007*

 *Why this occurred:*
 DynamoDB requires the definition of at least one Primary Index on the table.
 In Electro this is defined as an Index _without_ an `index` property.
-Each model needs at least one, and the facets used for this index must ensure each composite represents a unique record.
+Each model needs at least one, and the composite attributes used for this index must ensure each composite represents a unique record.

 *What to do about it:*
 Identify the index you're using as the Primary Index and ensure it _does not_ have an index property on it's definition.